 Fact #16 – Smoothest Tabby Cat Cartoon Character

-Another orange tabby cat, Puss in Boots is probably one of the smoothest and coolest cat characters ever made.
-It has green eyes and has a Spanish accent.
+Another orange tabby cat, Puss in Boots, is probably one of the smoothest and coolest cat characters ever made.
+It has green eyes and a Spanish accent.
 Its breed is supposed to be inspired by the British Shorthair.

-It first appeared in the movie Shrek and then had its own self-titled movie released in 2011.
+It first appeared as an Italian fairy tale in the 1500s and was later popularized in the movie Shrek.
+It had its own self-titled movie released in 2011.

 Fact #17 – Real Life Puss in Boots?

-It has a brother named Baobao, a Scottish Fold which is of a mackerel tabby type.
-It is equally famous because of the signature flat poses in photos.
+It has a brother named Baobao, a Scottish Fold of the mackerel type.
+It is equally famous because of its signature flat poses in photos.

 Fact #18 – Longest Cat Whiskers

-The recorded longest cat whiskers in 2005 belonged to Missi which lives in Finland.
-It measured at 19cm or 7.5 inches in length.
-It is a Maine Coontabby cat which, as you might know, is one of the more popular breeds in the US.
+The longest cat whiskers ever recorded belonged to Missi which lives in Finland.
+In 2005 they measured at 19cm or 7.5 inches in length.
+Missi is a Maine Coon tabby cat which, as you might know, is one of the more popular breeds in the US.